GeospatialPython/pyshp/README.md

 shx file to access shape records a little faster but will do just fine without it.

+#### Reading Shapefiles Using the Context Manager

+The "Reader" class can be used as a context manager, to ensure open file objects are properly closed when done reading the data:

+    >>> with shapefile.Reader("shapefiles/blockgroups.shp") as shp:
+    ...     print(shp)
+    shapefile Reader
+        663 shapes (type 'POLYGON')
+        663 records (44 fields)

 #### Reading Shapefile Meta-Data

 Shapefiles have a number of attributes for inspecting the file contents.